AlexanderVaraksa/AlexanderVaraksa/README.md

 ### My name is Alexander and I'm **open for new opportunities!**

 I am a Full Stack Quality Assurance Engineer (both Auto / Manual)
-with 7+ years of commercial experience
+with 7+ years of automation commercial experience
 in web, mobile (iOS / Android), APIs and Databases.

 ### 🧭 Contacts: